 Royal Netherlands Institute in Rome (KNIR)

-The Royal Netherlands Institute Rome (KNIR) will focus on a selection of themes that are particularly relevant to the city of Rome.
-In the past students have done research on the tension between the religious and cultural ‘functions’ of churches in Rome, but they have also examined questions on (preserving) fascist architecture.
-How do we deal with the (tangible) memories of this troubled past, and its impact on the collective identity of the city and its inhabitants?
+The academic scope at KNIR is wide and diverse, however for the NWIB Summer School we focus on a selection of themes that are particularly relevant for the city of Rome.
+Think of the tension between the religious and cultural ‘functions’ of churches in Rome or questions on (preserving) fascist architecture and the more general problem of how to deal with (tangible) memories of this troubled past and its impact on the collective identity of the city and its inhabitants.

-Moreover, there is a growing tension between an economic need for tourism in the city and the pressures it puts on the city and its ecological system, culture and well-being.
-Not to mention the impact air traffic has on the climate.
-Finally, the debate on and return of the Parthenon Marbles (also by the Vatican) is a case study that potentially connects the ‘Rome project’ with the ‘Athens project’.
+Other avenues may also be explored, such as the growing tension between an economic need for tourism in the city on the one hand, and the pressures it puts on the city and its ecological system, culture and wellbeing in general, on the other.
+Not to mention the impact the air traffic has on the climate.

 For students interested in: